fieldtrip/website/development/project/code_coverage.md

 p = CodeCoveragePlugin.forFolder(sourceCodeFolder,'Producing',reportFormat);
 runner.addPlugin(p)

-suite1 = testsuite(fullfile(ftpath, code_coverage)); % 'inpect_codecoverage.m' is inside the folder called 'code_coverage'
+suite = testsuite(fullfile(ftpath, 'codecoverage')); % 'inpect_codecoverage.m' is the only one inside this folder
-results = runner.run(suite1);
+results = runner.run(suite);
 ```

-We opted for the first method using [runtests](https://nl.mathworks.com/help/matlab/ref/runtests.html and not the alternative with [CodeCoveragePlugin](https://nl.mathworks.com/help/matlab/ref/matlab.unittest.plugins.codecoverageplugin-class.html), because it has less lines of code, it is easier to interpret for a non-software engineer and provides the same results.
+We opted for the first method using [runtests](https://nl.mathworks.com/help/matlab/ref/runtests.html) and not the alternative with [CodeCoveragePlugin](https://nl.mathworks.com/help/matlab/ref/matlab.unittest.plugins.codecoverageplugin-class.html), because it has less lines of code, it is easier to interpret for a non-software engineer and provides the same results.

 {% include markup/warning %}
-The alternative way outlined above needs to be checked more and may need edits for the line

-    % List the high-level FieldTrip functions (Contents.m is not excluded in this case)
-    sourceCodeFolder = fullfile(ftpath, '*.m');
+The alternative above does not work; the function `inpect_codecoverage.m` is not picked up.
+If you rename it to `inspect_test.m` or something else with "test" in the filename, it does get picked up.
 {% include markup/end %}

 ## Parallel execution